EricSchrock/bugjet/README.md

 ```

 Notice that all calls to `parse_transactions.py` use the same output file.
 If the file does not exist, the script will create it.
 If it does exist, the script will append the transactions from the input file to the existing output file, **skipping duplicate transactions**.

+## Contributing

+If you'd like to contribute, please fork the repository and open a pull request to the `main` branch.